clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

    sudo swupd bundle-add machine-learning-basic

-Set up a Jupyter notebook
+Set up a Jupyter Notebook
 *************************

 With all required packages and libraries installed, set up the file structure